rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

     a = A()

-A block of the `class` function contains declarations of method and class variable.
+A block of the `class` function should contain Assign and Caller expressions.
+Existance of other expressions would cause an error.
+They're evaluated just one time when the class is created.
+Actual jobs in these expressions are summarized below:

+* **Assign expression**

-All the functions assigned in the block are registered as methods that belong to the class.
+  A function assigned in the block becomes a method that belong to the class.
-If a function is declared with `:static` attribute appended right after the argument list, it would become a class method that you can call along with the class name.
+  If the function is declared with `:static` attribute appended right after the argument list, it would become a class method that you can call along with the class name.
-A function without `:static` attribute would become an instance method that works with an instance created from the class.
+  Otherwise, it would become an instance method that works with an instance created from the class.

-Variables assigned in the block are registered as class variables that belong to the class itself, not to an instance.
+  A variable assigned in the block are registered as a class variable that belong to the class itself, not to an instance.

+* **Caller expression**

+  A function or another callable is evaluated within the class as its environment.

 Here's a sample script to see details about factors in the block.